trimstray/nginx-admins-handbook/doc/HELPERS.md

   > It supports Debian and RHEL like distributions, and FreeBSD system.

 This tool is located in `lib/ngx_installer.sh`.
-Configuration file is in `lib/ngx_installer.conf`.
+Configuration file is in `lib/ngx_installer.conf`, variables is in `lib/ngx_installer.vars`.
 By default, it show prompt to confirm steps but you can disable it if you want:

 ```bash
 cd lib/